Traveling Tips While Following the Low FODMAP Diet

 For breakfast, stick with eggs and oatmeal, or a safe bread with butter, or nut butter, and low FODMAP fruit.
 Finally, keep the Monash University Low FODMAP Diet app with you at all times to check items for safety and/or proper portion sizes.
 For more ideas you can read Great Tips for Eating Low FODMAP On Airplanes.

-• Print Out Low FODMAP Cards in the Local Language.
+Print Out Cards in Local Language

 The diet may not be well understood in the country or region you are traveling to, and as noted above, you may not speak the local language.
 Avoid having to engage in wild pantomime with restaurant staff or missing out on tasty food offerings by bringing local language cards with you to restaurants and other places you may be eating.